Glossary

 DoubleBuffer/DB |

-A common optimization method in the parallel field.
+A common optimization method in the parallel computing field.
 It improves the parallelism of data processing by creating multiple buffers that hold data. |

 Elementwise |

-An element-wise operation is an operation performed independently on each element of a tensor.
-The result of each element depends only on the corresponding input element. |
+An element-wise operation is an operation performed independently on each element of a tensor, with each result depending solely on its corresponding input element. |

 Fixpipe |

-A unit in the AI Core, which is responsible for moving the matrix computation result from the L0C Buffer to the global memory or L1 Buffer.
+A unit in the AI Core, which moves the cube computation results from L0C Buffer to the global memory or L1 Buffer.
 During the movement, operations such as quantization and activation are performed. |

 Fixpipe Buffer |

-A physical storage unit in the AI Core, which is used to store data such as quantization parameters required during Fixpipe movement.
+A physical storage unit in the AI Core, which is used to store data such as quantization parameters required during data movement by Fixpipe.
 It corresponds to the logical memory AscendC::TPosition::C2PIPE2GM. |

-Global Memory/GM |
+Global memory/GM |

 Main memory of the device, which is the external storage of the AI Core.
 It is used to store large-scale data.
 However, the access approach needs to be optimized to improve performance. |